Man Is Not a Bird: Plot

-Highly skilled engineer Jan Rudinski (Janez Vrhovec) comes to a mining town to install new heavy equipment.
-While in a barber shop, he asks his pretty blonde hairdresser Rajka (Milena Dravic) if she knows where he can get a room for a few weeks.
-She does, in her parents' home, where she also lives.
-She soon starts flirting with her much older lodger, while also fending off the advances of a handsome young truck driver (Boris Dvornik).
+Skilled engineer Jan Rudinski (Janez Vrhovec) comes to town to install heavy mining equipment.
+While in a barbers, he asks his pretty blonde hairdresser Rajka (Milena Dravic) if she knows where he can find a room.
+She does, in her parents' home where she lives.
+She soon starts flirting with him while fending off the advances of a handsome young truck driver (Boris Dvornik).

 In an unrelated subplot, mine worker Barbulovic (Stole Aranđelović) gets into one mess after another.
 He is arrested for starting a bar brawl in which the singer, Fatima, is stabbed.
 He is released after a few days, and complains to his manager about his docked pay, to no avail.
 When his wife (Eva Ras) returns home from a visit, she discovers that three of her dresses are missing.
 She accuses him of giving them to his mistress.
-When she sees the other woman wearing one of them at the market, she attacks her rival.
-They are taken to the police station, but let go with some advice.
+When she sees the other woman wearing one at the market, she attacks her rival.
+They are taken to the police station, but released with some advice.

-With her parents away for several days, Rajka invites Jan to sleep with her.
-The middle-aged man hesitates, concerned about the age difference between them, but soon gives in.
+With her parents away for a few days, Rajka invites Jan to sleep with her.
+The middle-aged man hesitates, concerned about their age difference, but soon succumbs.
 They are happy together.
-When she expresses concern that his work is nearly over and he will be leaving soon, he tells her he will take her with him.
-Rajka's parents return and learn what has been going on, whereupon they berate the couple.
+When she expresses concern that his work is nearly over and he will be leaving soon, he offers to take her with him.
+Rajka's parents return and, learning what has been going on, berate the couple.

-Jan is asked to complete his work several days ahead of schedule so the plant can be part of a big export deal.
+Jan is asked to complete his work several days early so the plant can be part of a big export deal.
 When he drives his crew to finish the job as requested, a government representative from Belgrade comes to present him with a medal for his long exemplary service.
 Jan is puzzled when Rajka does not show up at a concert and banquet in his honor.
 She, it turns out, has succumbed to the charms of the truck driver.
 Jan asks her afterward if she has another lover.
-When she is evasive, he asks how old his rival is; she answers 20 or 22, but claims it does not matter to their relationship.
+When she is evasive, he asks how old his rival is; she answers 20 or 22, but claims it does not affect her relationship with Jan.
 This does not appease his anger, and she flees.